AppDaemon/appdaemon/docs/API.md

 # RESTFul API Support

 AppDaemon supports a simple RESTFul API to enable arbitary HTTP connections to pass data to Apps and trigger actions.
 API Calls must use a content type of `application/json`, and the response will be JSON encoded.
-When using the AppDaemon API feature, it is necessary to minimally configure HADashboard to provide the HTTP access, you will need to provide the `dash_url` as well as the certificates if you wish to use SSL.
-It is possible to disable the actual dashboard functionality if required - see [DASHBOARD.md](DASHBOARD.md) for further details.
+The RESTFul API is disabled by default, but is enabled by adding an `ad_port` directive to the AppDaemon section of the configuration file.
+The API can run http or https if desired, separately from the dashboard.

 To call into a specific App, construct a URL, use the regular HADashboard URL, and append `/api/appdaemon`, then add the name of the app (as configured in `appdaemon.yaml`) on the end, for example:

 ```